essif-lab/framework/docs/terms/agent.md

 - A company that makes cars may use robots that weld parts of a car together; these robots acts as Agents for that company.
 - A (running) webserver that accepts product orders for a retailer acts as a (digital) Agent for that retailer.
 - A wallet app that runs on a phone and that is exclusively used by a single person acts as a (digital) Agent for that person.

+## Background:
+The %%party-action pattern|pattern-party-action%% provides an overview of how this concept fits in with related concepts.